Submitting a complaint about a doctor, hospital or other healthcare service

 If they still disagree with you, your appeal will automatically be forwarded to the County Governor, who will then consider your appeal.

-At present, the electronic form is used by the following hospitals in the South-Eastern Norway Regional Health Authority (Helse Sør Øst) provide an online form for appealing a decision concerning your rights, except:
+All hospitals in the South-Eastern Norway Regional Health Authority (Helse Sør Øst) provide an online form for appealing a decision concerning your rights, except:

 - Diakonhjemmet Hospital